Nordic Shamanism and Forest Therapy

-However, I do in fact practice some kind of shamanic work, as mentioned on my website Nordic Shamanism and Forest Therapy.
-Here I offer the basic parts of Meditation as an Art of Life (base magic).
-It is caIled Shamanic Counseling.
-Counseling in the advanced part is philosophical counseling (higher magic).
-All in connection with forest therapy.
-Forest therapy involves many shamanic elements, such as the healing powers of nature.
+However, I do in fact practice some kind of shamanic work.
+Forest therapy, for example, involves many shamanic elements, such as the healing powers of nature.
 Philosophical counseling also involves the stories of the forest.
 Furthermore, as you can see in my article, Meditation as an Art of Life, Greco-Roman philosophy was a path of enlightenment rooted in shamanism.

-Finally, as mentioned on the philosophical counseling page, I offer a counseling form called The Godgame, which combines base magic with higher magic.
-It is shamanism/occultism in the form of an ironical role-playing game.
-It is intimately connected to forest therapy in Rold Forest, Denmark
+Finally, as mentioned on the philosophical counseling page, I offer a counseling form called The Godgame, which also combines base magic with higher magic.
+But it is shamanism/occultism in the form of an ironical role-playing game.
+Like the other counseling forms, it is also intimately connected to forest therapy in Rold Forest, Denmark

 As a part of The Godgame, I will therefore, in the following, explain the more or less forgotten Story behind Rold Forest, so that you, if you seek philosophical counseling with me, can get some background knowledge.
 It also describes the different walks I offer in the forest.
 And, in the end of the article you´ll find some links to the implied Shamanic Philosophy, as well as to some Resources to The Godgame: shamanism, witchcraft, Hallowquest cards and runes.

 I therefore use some frames of references.
 Let´s begin with two of these.
 They are archaelogical discoveries: a) The Gundestrup Cauldron and b) The Golden Horns at Gallehus